-The team at Sciences po will work with you to consider your specific circumstances, discuss appropriate solutions, inform you and guide you towards the available sources of support.
-It works in close collaboration with other Sciences Po offices and departments and can refer you to specialised services (medical, legal and academic) that can provide complementary support.
+The team at Sciences po will also work with you to consider your specific circumstances, discuss appropriate solutions, inform you and guide you towards the available sources of support.
+It works in close collaboration with other Sciences Po offices and departments, in particular its Health Centre and can refer you to specialised services (medical, legal and academic) that can provide complementary support.

 Crous specific financial aids

 The Crous can grant specific financial aids intended for scholarship and non-scholarship students facing financial difficulties.

 You may be able to benefit from a one-off financial aid during the academic year and in some cases, several one-off financial aids may be exceptionnally granted during the same academic year.

 To meet the Paris Crous social workers, you will have to make an appointment online.
 The new procedure is available on the Crous website (in French only).
 Appointment slots by phone and in-person are available.